FAQ

 Overview

 One of the central questions in quantitative market analysis is whether an asset is currently trend-dominated or mean-reversion dominated.
-For Algorand (ALGO), the answer has varied significantly across market regimes.
+For Algorand (ALGO), the answer has varied significantly across market environments.

 Understanding which behavior is dominant is critical for interpreting technical signals correctly.